SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics: Experimental Methodology

+Moreover, we re-implement the Java version of the self-supervised learning approach of BugLab \cite{allamanis2021self-buglab} (originally designed for Python) with all four perturbation rules regarding operators, variables and literals.
+Recall that the goal of BugLab is not to obtain project-specific training samples, thus it is not explicitly executed on a past version of the project under repair.
+For a fair comparison, we run BugLab on the same considered past projects as \approach, which results in \numprint{415687} training samples generated.
+Notably, there is no diagnostic included in BugLab's perturbation-based training samples by its construction.

-We report the quantitative results from the corresponding papers and repositories.
+We report the quantitative results from the corresponding papers and repositories \cite{Liu2020Efficiency}.
 Recall that we use 17 Defects4J bugs for training.
 For a fair comparison, we also remove those bugs from their reported results.
-We follow the related work by assuming the fault has been correctly localized \cite{SEQUENCER,CoCoNuT,CURE-icse21}, an evaluation technique known as the perfect fault localization assumption \cite{Liu2020Efficiency}, so that our work could be fairly compared with theirs.
-For a fair comparison, we follow \cite{Recoder} and use a beam search size of 100.
+We follow the related work by employing spectrum-based fault localization \cite{yang2017empirical,yang2021evaluating} (FL) Gzoltar \cite{GZoltar} and also assuming the fault has been correctly localized \cite{SEQUENCER,CoCoNuT,CURE-icse21}, an evaluation technique known as the perfect fault localization assumption \cite{Liu2020Efficiency}, so that our work could be fairly compared with theirs.
+For a fair comparison, we follow the related work to use a beam search size of 50, which is the common range of considered beam width \cite{SEQUENCER,Tufano-tse19,Recoder}.
+We follow the related work \cite{CoCoNuT,CURE-icse21} to use ensemble training models from 10 training epochs for patch generation.

-We compute the two APR performance metrics on the testing dataset: \begin{inparaenum}[\it 1)] \item the number of bugs that are correctly repaired.
-In our paper, a patch is deemed correctly repaired if it is identical to the developer patch, or it is considered as correct by manual analysis done by at least two authors; \item the number of bugs that can be uniquely repaired by individual repair approaches. \end{inparaenum}
+We compute the two APR performance metrics on the testing dataset: 1) the number of bugs that are correctly repaired, and 2) the ranking information of correct patches configured by beam width in the beam search algorithm per the developer acceptance perspective shown by Noller et al. \cite{nollertrust-icse22}.